 - 12.2.1.
 No person shall contravene or permit a contravention of this Bylaw on property they own or occupy. - 12.2.2.
-No person shall commence or undertake a development, subdivision, use or sign that is not allowed by this Bylaw. - 12.2.3.
+No person shall commence or undertake a development, subdivision, or use that is not allowed by this Bylaw. - 12.2.3.
 No person shall contravene a condition of a permit or approval issued under this Bylaw, or an agreement required as a condition of approval. - 12.2.4.
 No person shall authorize or pursue any development that varies with the description, specifications, or plans that were the basis for the issuance of a development permit. - 12.2.5.
-No person shall modify any description, specifications, or plans that were the basis for the issuance of any permit by an Approving Authority. - 12.2.6.
-All signs that are not in accordance with the sign regulations shall be prohibited from development.
+No person shall modify any description, specifications, or plans that were the basis for the issuance of any permit by an Approving Authority.